scottgallant/barnyard-organics/order-from-barnyard.md

 As a dealer for Bio-Ag products, Barnyard Organics is your regional source for their comprehensive product offering!

-Complete price list for Bio-Ag's Livestock Premixes - _COMING SOON!_
+Complete price list for Bio-Ag's Premixes - [Bio Ag Premixes Feb 12 2018.pdf](/barnyard-organics/images/Bio Ag Premixes Feb 12 2018.pdf "Bio Ag Premixes Feb 12 2018.pdf")

-Complete price list for Bio-Ag's Supplements & Fertilizers - _COMING SOON!_
+Complete price list for Bio-Ag's Supplements & Fertilizers - [BioAg-Price-List-premixes-supps-fert-1.pdf](/barnyard-organics/images/BioAg-Price-List-premixes-supps-fert-1.pdf "BioAg-Price-List-premixes-supps-fert-1.pdf")

 Minimum order for shipment is usually 1/2 tonne/1100 lbs/20*25Kg bags, but there is no minimum order if you are able to pick-up your order at the farm in Freetown, PEI. *
 \*

 ### GENERAL SEED COMPANY LTD.

-Barnyard Organics has you covered for your cover crop seed, forage seed and turf seed as a regional dealer for Ontario's General Seed Company Ltd.  Find their complete product and price list here* (COMING SOON)*!
+Barnyard Organics has you covered for your cover crop seed, forage seed and turf seed as a regional dealer for Ontario's General Seed Company Ltd.  Find their complete product and price list here* ([General Seed Cover Crop Seed Price List Feb 1 2018.pdf](/barnyard-organics/images/General Seed Cover Crop Seed Price List Feb 1 2018.pdf "General Seed Cover Crop Seed Price List Feb 1 2018.pdf"))*!
 Email  [info@barnyardorganics.com](info@barnyardorganics.com) or call 902-887-3188 to place an order!

 ### GRAIN CLEANING, DRYING & CUSTOM ROASTING